PolygenceJustinZ/BSE_Template_Portfolio/index.md

 <i>The dimensions of the walls didn't change, only the interior walls changed.</i>
 <br></br>
 <img src="assets/css/Mod_Assembly.jpg" width="480" height="640">
 <i>The top view of my enclosure before assembly.
-The brightly colored enclosure helps against the sun on hot days.</i>
+The brightly colored enclosure helps against the sun on hot days.
+The lid is outdated as it is missing the BME280 hole.</i>
 <br></br>
 The final step was to glue it using super glue to prevent the components from tumbling when the device is mounted on a vertical surface.
 Super glue leaves behind residue upon drying, so be careful with the amount used!